 Own the basics

 Make sure you already have a basic bar set-up on hand.
 Start with a good set of wine glasses and a set of all-purpose drink glasses, then add on specialty glasses, for drinks like margaritas and martinis, as needed.
 But starting with something to serve wine, beer, or mixed drinks in is important.

 If you want your party to be memorable, do not serve drinks in disposable plastic cups!

 A large serving tray or board is another handy kitchen accessory to own.
 I like to serve very simple and basic foods, so a tray is the perfect serving piece for party snacks, and a few good cheeses and some crackers are a snap to display on a wooden board.
 Make sure you own 1 or 2 good cheese knives, too, so guests can help themselves.
 Try serving a nutty cheddar, a warmed Brie, and a rich, buttery Havarti.

 Finally, keep an ample supply of cocktail napkins handy. so guests can use them for both drinks and snacks.
-Personally, I like to find cocktail napkins that have a witty saying or something funny printed on them.
 Believe it or not, that little touch goes a long way towards making your party memorable.

 If you want the party to be memorable, choose one sophisticated cocktail that not only tastes delicious, but looks appealing, too.